endowed scholarships for Adult & Graduate Students

 Named for lifelong Poughkeepsie residents with a deep commitment to helping adults improve their lives through education, Harold and Anne Miller Scholarships are awarded to students enrolled in Marist's adult undergraduate program.
 Applicants must have a strong commitment to completing their degrees within three to five years.
 Candidates must have documented financial need and have completed a minimum of 60 credits toward a bachelor's degree.
 Preference is given to full-time students but part-time students are eligible.
 Scholarship awards maybe renewed as long as the recipients continue to meet these criteria and remain in good academic standing.

 Established in memory of Marguerite Feinstein, a labor union leader in the State of New York who earned her undergraduate and graduate degrees from Marist College, the Marguerite Feinstein '74 Memorial Scholarship provides assistance to a working mother enrolled as an adult undergraduate student.
-Financial need is a criterion, and the award is made by recommendation of Student Financial Services.
+Financial need is a criterion, and the award is made by recommendation of Student Financial Services after the review of applications.

 The Debra Sue Levantrosser Women of Marist Scholarship was established by Frederick and Barbara Levantrosser in honor of their daughter, who received her Master's of Public Administration from Marist in 1996.
 Recipients must exhibit an entrepreneurial spirit and creativity as well as high integrity, motivation to succeed, and extraordinary potential for personal growth.
 The scholarship is available to traditional-aged female junior and senior undergraduates and female graduate students majoring in management, business, political science, or public administration.
 Special consideration is given to applicants pursuing an international focus in their studies and career aspirations.